 The Dangers of a Vape Pen Combined with K2

-It's easy for anyone to accidentally overdo it when using synthetic marijuana in a dry herb vaporizer pen, but many of the people who are ending up in hospitals across the country are teens.
-Using a wax pen or dry herb vape pen isn't like smoking synthetic marijuana.
+It's easy for anyone to accidentally overdo it when using synthetic herbs in a dry herb vaporizer pen, but many of the people who are ending up in hospitals across the country are teens.
+Using a wax pen or dry herb vape pen isn't like smoking synthetic herbs.
 A vape pen doesn't give off foul odors or produce smoke, so many teens are able to get away with vaping when their parents are home and even at school.
 A dry herb vape pen or wax pen usually looks very much like an ordinary e cig, so it's not even easy for police officers and drug enforcement agents to recognize them.

 Unfortunately, vape pen usage among teens is on the rise.
 The CDC found that the rate of vapor pen use in people under the age of 18 increased by 300 percent just from 2013 to 2014.
 While some teens are using vaporizer pens as electronic cigarettes to vape nicotine-containing e-juice, there are many online videos and social media postings that suggest teens are loading their vapor pens with K2 spice.
-These young people are putting themselves at risk for ending up in emergency rooms due to the high potency of synthetic marijuana.
+These young people are putting themselves at risk for ending up in emergency rooms due to the high potency.

 Making Sense of the News

-Yes, the news stories about teens dying and becoming deathly ill due to vaping synthetic marijuana are alarming.
+Yes, the news stories about teens dying and becoming deathly ill due to vaping synthetic herbs are alarming.
 The stories make it clear that stores need to be hyper vigilant to keep vaporizer pens out of the hands of minors, and that parents, teachers, and community leaders need to be talking to teens about the risks associated with K2 spice in general.
-What the stories don't show is that using a vaporizer pen to vape dry tobacco, medical marijuana solids or concentrates, or e-liquids is causing overdoses.
+What the stories don't show is that using a vaporizer pen to vape dry tobacco, medical herbs solids or concentrates, or e-liquids is causing overdoses.